(a few) ARTISTS I'M INSPIRED BY (all mediums, no particular order):

 ANNABEL HEACOCK (SHE/THEY) IS A COLLABORATIVE ARTIST, DIRECTOR, PUPPET-CREATOR, DEVISER, PRODUCER, COLLAGE-MAKER, AND ADMINISTRATOR.

-Annabel Heacock (she/they) is a collaborative theatre artist, director, deviser, puppet-creator, producer, and arts administrator.
 At present, Annabel is based in Brooklyn, New York and works at Roundabout Theatre Company as the Artistic Producing Associate.
 She is currently directing three new works as a member of the Moxie Arts New York Incubator Cohort.
+This summer, they are directing the world premiere of As I Was, Not As I Am by August Hakvaag through Moxie Arts at WP Theater, and a new musical at the New Ohio Theatre (to be announced).

 As a director, they enjoy working on new plays and devised works that tackle otherness and the limits of ethics and morality.
 NYC credits include assisting on Thelma Louise; Dyke Remix at the NAMT Annual Festival of New Musicals and directing for 24 Hour Plays: Nationals.
 After graduating from Northwestern University with degrees in Theatre and Sociology, Annabel completed Studio Theatre's directing apprenticeship in Washington, D.C.
 Select Northwestern directing credits include an immersive production of The Visit, The Donkey Show, Carrie the Musical, and Crisis Resolution in the Middle East for the annual Agnes Nixon Playwriting Festival.
 While at Studio, they assisted David Muse on Cock, Joanie Schultz on 2.5 Minute Ride, and Henry Godinez on George Brant's new play Tender Age.